UniversalDependencies/docs/_axm/dep/orphan.md

 14	դժնիկ	դժնիկ	NOUN	_	Animacy=Nhum|Case=Nom|Definite=Ind|Number=Sing	11	orphan	_	_
 ~~~

-In this example, the subject _հոտն_ “odor” is promoted to the head position in the second conjunct.
-Attaching the predicate (without copula) _դժնիկ_ “buckthorn” to the
-subject is necessary to preserve the integrity of the clause, but using the standard relation [nsubj]() would be misleading because _դժնիկ_ “buckthorn” can't be the
-predicate of _հոտն_ “odor” without the copula.
+In this example, the subject _հոտն_/_hotn_ “odor” is promoted to the head position in the second conjunct.
+Attaching the predicate (without copula) _դժնիկ_/_džnik_ “buckthorn” to the subject is necessary to preserve the integrity of the clause, but using the standard relation [nsubj]() would be misleading because _դժնիկ_ “buckthorn” can't be the predicate of _հոտն_ “odor” without the copula.
 Therefore, the `orphan` relation is used to indicate that this is a non-standard attachment.
-By contrast, the coordinating
-conjunction _եւ_ “and” performs essentially the same function as in the non-elliptical case and therefore retains its normal relation [cc]().
+By contrast, the coordinating conjunction _եւ_ “and” performs essentially the same function as in the non-elliptical case and therefore retains its normal relation [cc]().

 <!-- Interlanguage links updated Út 30. června 2026, 11:00:37 CEST -->